QM-Quality-Manager/v3-docs/content/en/docs/report/tabs/_index.md

 linkTitle: "Tabs"
 date: 2017-01-04
 description: >
-  All tabs associated with report.
+  All tabs associated with reports.
 ---

-All tabs associated with report.
+All tabs associated with reports.